 - Any increase in benefits due to the bill’s passing would not negatively impact beneficiaries of Social Security, Medicaid, and CHIP.
 In other words, there would be no reduction of benefits from Social Security or loss of eligibility for Medicaid or CHIP.

 - The bill would establish a single Social Security Trust Fund.
 What is currently known as the Social Security Trust Fund is really made up of two separate trust funds: Old-Age and Survivors (OASI) and Disability Insurance (DI).
 The bill proposes combining the two.
 Larson says that doing this would not change Social Security’s overall financial condition and would not increase the deficit or debt.

 - Finally, the Social Security payroll tax rate would gradually increase.
 By 2042, workers and employers would each pay 7.4% instead of the 6.2% withheld currently.
 For the average worker, this would translate into an extra 50 cents withheld per week each year to keep Social Security solvent through 2092 (according to estimates by the Social Security Administration’s Chief Actuary).

 As always, we will monitor the proposal’s progress and report any updates here.

 If you’ll be collecting Social Security benefits for the first time in 2019 and need some guidance, we can help.
-Click here to sign up for a no-cost, no-obligation chat with a member of our financial advisor network.
+Click here to sign up for a no-cost, no-obligation conversation with one of our financial advisors.